 Earth Matters helps kids and families understand the complexities of climate science through joyful and active play.
 The game is an engaging experience for families, kid-teen groups, and classrooms.
 A metaphor for climate change, Earth Matters is played on a time and temperature grid.

-Project Dragonfly at Miami University offers transformative master's programs in biology, blending online coursework with hands-on experiences across the U.S. and around the world.
-Students collaborate with global partners: from nomadic herders saving wild horses in Mongolia, citizen scientists increasing pollinator diversity in the Bronx, and Maasai women pursuing equity and sustainability in Kenya, to conservationists leading the recovery of burrowing owls in California.
-Project Dragonfly champions inquiry-driven learning and shared action to support a better, more collaborative, just, and sustainable future.
+Project Dragonfly at Miami University offers transformative Master's programs in biology, blending online coursework with hands-on experiences across the world.
+From partnering with nomadic herders saving wild horses in Mongolia to students supporting Maasai women pursuing equity and sustainability in Kenya, Project Dragonfly champions inquiry-driven learning and shared action to support a better, just, and sustainable future.

 Shape of Life provides FREE science resources for both students and teachers about the evolution of the animal kingdom.
 We offer short videos, lesson plans, featured articles and news of animals on planet earth.